Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 9. Support Clean Water Initiatives

 There are organizations located all over the world that are looking to bring clean water to areas that don’t have it.
-Consider donating to these organizations, either with your time, your skills, or your finances (whichever you can afford to give to them).
+Consider donating to these organizations with your time, skills, or finances.

-So, as you can see, there are a lot of things that we need to consider when we’re looking at water scarcity and how we can deal with it.
+So, as you can see, we need to consider many things when looking at water scarcity and how we can deal with it.

 10 Countries With Acute Water Scarcity